fredeil/tig_stack/README.md

 #### Detecting when a service is down

-This can be sen in the Grafana dashboard under the `Uptime per container` section.
+This can be seen in the Grafana dashboard under the `Uptime per container` section.
 This is not a perfect way to display that the service is down, since you have to look at the uptime to get/understand that the service had some downtime (the uptime will differ from the other containers).

 Unfortunately I didn´t find a good way to detect instantly if a service is down (did some trial and error that resulted in some partially good results but I went with the raw uptime metric instead).
 I would very much like to know how guys you would do this.